At Churches of Christ in Australia we are committed to creating safe places for children.

 It is important to be alert for signs of abuse or harm that might be occurring.
 These may include bruises, broken bones, difficulty sitting or urinating, frequent health issues, developmental delays, anxious or regressive behaviour or aggression.
 In a case where a child reports having been abused it’s vital to follow it up.
 This should be handled firstly by reporting it to a supervisor, manager, senior leader or senior minister.
 If evidence points to a possible crime having been committed, the police should be contacted at the earliest possible time.

 In 2015 new laws were passed in Victoria that make it mandatory for all adults who hold a reasonable belief that a child is the victim of sexual abuse, to report it to the authorities.
 Church leaders and anyone involved in the leadership of children and youth also hold a moral duty and responsibility to lodge a report if suspicion of abuse exists.
 Therefore it is CCVT policy that all suspected child abuse incidents should be reported to the relevant authorities.
-Both Child First in Victoria and Gateway in Tasmania provide information and contact points regarding child protection in their respective States.
+Both Health & Human Services in Victoria and Gateway in Tasmania provide information and contact points regarding child protection in their respective States.
 Other States will have other pathways, and these need to be known and noted.

 Education of children